kubermatic/dashboard/.github/ISSUE_TEMPLATE/pre-release.md

 - [ ] Check default project switch functionality

 ### Admin Settings
+- [ ] Check if admin settings are available to administrators only
-- [ ] Check using two browser windows if default and interface settings are successfully saved and loaded (as administrator)
+- [ ] Check using two browser windows if default and interface settings are successfully saved and loaded
-- [ ] Check initial machine deployment replicas (as administrator)
+- [ ] Check initial machine deployment replicas
-- [ ] Check user project limit (as administrator)
+- [ ] Check user project limit
-- [ ] Check resource quota (as administrator)
+- [ ] Check resource quota
-- [ ] Check cleanup on cluster deletion (as administrator)
+- [ ] Check cleanup on cluster deletion
-- [ ] Check operations like create, list, update and delete of dynamic datacenters (as administrator)
+- [ ] Check operations like create, list, update and delete of dynamic datacenters
-- [ ] Check operations like create, list, update and delete of presets (as administrator)
+- [ ] Check operations like create, list, update and delete of presets
-- [ ] Check operations like create, list, update and delete of constraint templates (as administrator)
+- [ ] Check operations like create, list, update and delete of constraint templates
-- [ ] Check operations like create, list and delete of administrators (as administrator)
+- [ ] Check operations like create, list and delete of administrators

+### Metering
+- [ ] Check metering configuration
+- [ ] Check metering credentials configuration
+- [ ] Check enabling and disabling metering
+- [ ] Check listing reports
+- [ ] Check downloading reports

+### OPA
+- [ ] Check if `Applies To` and `On/Off` columns are available only in enterprise edition in the default constraints list
+- [ ] Check if allowed registries view is available only in enterprise edition
+- [ ] Check options to enable and enforce OPA from the admin settings
+- [ ] Check if `Constraints` and `Gatekeeper` tabs are visible in the cluster details if OPA was enabled
+- [ ] Check operations like create, list, update and delete of constraints
+- [ ] Check operations like create, list, update and delete of Gatekeeper config

+### MLA
+- [ ] Check options to enable and enforce MLA from the admin settings
+- [ ] Check if `Monitoring, Logging & Alerting` tab is visible in the cluster details if MLA was enabled
+- [ ] Check operations like create, list, update and delete of rule groups
+- [ ] Check operations like update and reset of Alertmanager config

 ### Projects
 - [ ] Check operations like create, list, update and delete
-- [ ] Check pagination, filtering and sorting (in the list view)
+- [ ] Check pagination, filtering and sorting
 - [ ] Check switch between list and cards view
-- [ ] Check switch to show all project (as administrator)
+- [ ] Check switch to show all project

 ### Clusters
 - [ ] Check SSH key management from cluster details